Computer hacker Gary McKinnon's treatment 'barbaric'

 "And for what?
 A foolish act that caused embarrassment to the US.

-"Where has our sense of proportion gone?"'All the promises'
+"Where has our sense of proportion gone?"

 The director of human rights group Liberty, Shami Chakrabarti, who accompanied Ms Sharp to Downing Street, said Mr McKinnon's plight was "unfair" and showed a "lack of compassion".

 She said: "It is astonishing we are still here, despite all the promises made by both parties that are in this coalition government before they were elected.